GENIVI/rvi_core/doc/rvi_security.md

    used.

 2. **```create_timestamp```* - Creation time stamp**<br>
-   Unix time when the certificate was created.
+   Unix time, UTC, when the certificate was created.
    <br><i>Will be renamed ```iat``` to comply with JWT</i>

 3. **```sources```* - Right to register (```--invoke```)**<br>